Skip to content

 The monitoring loop runs continuously.
 Anomaly detection agents monitor metrics and time-series data, flagging deviations from learned baselines.

-Production anomaly detection often uses statistical analysis, clustering, and time-series analysis techniques; a comprehensive AIOps survey (arXiv:2308.00393) covers the range of anomaly detection methods used in operational intelligence contexts.
-The challenge in practice is not choosing the right algorithm; it is tuning detection sensitivity so that alerts map to business impact rather than raw statistical deviation.
+Production anomaly detection often uses statistical analysis, clustering, and time-series analysis techniques; an AIOps survey covers the range of anomaly detection methods used in operational intelligence contexts.
+In practice, the hard part is tuning detection sensitivity so that alerts map to business impact rather than raw statistical deviation; algorithm selection is rarely the bottleneck.

 A hybrid approach can combine localized detection with centralized oversight to manage anomalies across services.
 Production services like Amazon Lookout for Metrics automatically select ML algorithms based on data characteristics, while Azure Anomaly Detector supports batch detection and real-time/streaming inference, including sliding-window-based inference for multivariate detection.
 Teams that need near-real-time SLO alerting should lean toward streaming; teams focused on capacity planning benefit more from batch detection, which provides richer historical context.